adamtzur1996/List-of-Projects/README.md

     This project shows how powerful Sass is in designing front-end web pages and helps make the code very tidy.

 - **Get It Done**
-    -Focusing mostly on JavaScript, IndexedDB and Sass.
+    - Focusing mostly on JavaScript, IndexedDB and Sass.